 The configuration of the unit can be confirmed by inspections by the Weight Control Engineer or with a review of unit paper work.
 The Weight Control Engineer is typical a part of any Engineering Change Proposal review and approval cycle for the operator.

-The Weight Control Engineer usually has a list of changes made to the unit since the last inclining test or weighing
+The Weight Control Engineer usually has a list of changes made to the unit since the last inclining test or weighing.

+The configuration control inspection shall be repeated once a month at a minimum or as soon as a change is applied as planned and involves update of both lightweight and deadweight records.

 Methods,